ptabriz/FOSS4G_workshop/README.md

 * Textures
   * While the shader is still on “Glossy BSDF”, click on the radio button in front of the “Color” parameter.
 A widget with several columns will appear.
 From the texture column, select “Voronoi” to see how texture impact the rendering.
   * Now try “Gradient” texture.
-Your material preview and scene rendering should look like the left two columns in thefigure below.
+Your material preview and scene rendering should look like the left two columns in the figure below.

 |![Blender Viewport](img/Materials_2.jpg) Gradient texture &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;  Voronoi texture &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Diffuse Shader &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Mix Shader|
 |:---:|